genomicsclass/book/pages/exploratory_data_analysis.md

 ![First example of qqplot.
 Here we compute the theoretical quantiles ourselves.](figure/exploratory_data_analysis-qqplot_example1-1.png)

 Note how close these values are.
-Also, note that we can see these QQ-plots with less code (this plot has more points than the one we constructed manually, and so tail-behavior can be seen more clearly).
+Also, note that we can see these qq-plots with less code (this plot has more points than the one we constructed manually, and so tail-behavior can be seen more clearly).